Regaining Certification Eligibility In Obstetrics and Gynecology

 Individuals who lose eligibility for certification have a four-year interval to successfully regain eligibility to the certification process.
 The four-year period begins immediately once eligibility has been lost.
 If an individual decides to delay pursuing regaining eligibility, this time will count toward the four-year period.
 This means that physicians whose eligibility expires in 2018 will have the opportunity to regain eligibility through 2022.

-If the four-year period ends without regaining eligibility for initial certification, physicians will be required to complete a full ACGME or RCPSC- (in Canada) accredited residency to regain eligibility to the certification process.
+If the four-year period ends without regaining eligibility for certification, physicians will be required to complete a full ACGME or RCPSC- (in Canada) accredited residency to regain eligibility to the certification process.

 Supervised Practice and Assessment